 Hugo also writes articles, takes photos, and films for big events in Dzaleka such as graduations and World Refugee Day.
 He helps JRS higher education programmes with their newsletters, communications, and administration.
 He and another community journalist also work collaboratively on a local newsletter that provides the community with updates, upcoming events, and most importantly, stories of success and hope.

 Now, Hugo has organizations coming to him seeking his skills and expertise.
 He works with them to amplify their voices and build their work in the community.

-One group he works closely with is Salama Africa (insert link to Salama Africa article), an organization that empowers youth in the community by providing them skills and activities.
+One group he works closely with is Salama Africa, an organization that empowers youth in the community by providing them skills and activities.
 He writes articles for them and helps with their social media.

 “I think people realize the importance of getting the word out about their organization.
 After a filmmaker came and featured Salama Africa’s dance group in one of his films, they were featured on a major international news channel.”